Emerson-javax/Emerson-javax/README.md

 - 🛬 I am currently working as a ramp assistant (aircraft loading and unloading).
-- 🖥️ I’m currently learning typescript.
+- 🖥️ I’m currently learning typescript and Java.
 - 📫 How to reach me: emersonhenriquefelix2002@gmail.com
 - 😄 Pronouns: Ele/Dele